 SEE THE MUSIC.
 HEAR THE DANCE.

-A celebration of classical music and its translation through dance: two premiere choreographic works by Tom Mattingly featuring live music on stage: master pianist Douglas-Jay Burn performing Goetz Oestlind’s Four Seasons and the Aizuri Quartet playing Philip Glass’s iconic Quartet No. 5.
+A celebration of classical music and its translation through dance, featuring two premiere choreographic works by Tom Mattingly with live music on stage: master pianist Douglas-Jayd Burn performing Goetz Oestlind’s Four Seasons and the Aizuri Quartet playing Philip Glass’s iconic Quartet No. 5.
+Plus, Company dancer Noah Klarck's professional choreographic debut.
+After being selected from 2024 Choreographic Workshop participants, Klarck's Orthodoxy portrays dancers as cogs in an Orwellian machine, exploring both structure and fluidity against a backdrop of piano works by Bach, Brahms, and Chopin.
+In partnership with Civic Music Association.

 february 20

-Grinnell College
+Grinnell CollegE

 february 28